khbsd/monk-springtime/README.md

 ## Level 9
 ### Charm Entity (upgrade)
  - You feel the air between you and your target undulating in time with their heartbeat.
 As a bonus action, you may spend a Ki Point to force this creature to make a Wisdom Saving Throw or be Charmed for 7 turns.
+On a success, you regain 2 Ki Points.

 ### Hands of Healing (upgrade)
  - When you touch a creature, you can restore hit points equal to your Martial Arts Die plus your Wisdom Modifier, as well as cure it of Disease, Poison, Paralysis, Stun, and Blindness.